-Before we get into my pellet grill reviews, it’s important to cover as much about how Pellet grills work, what brands of Pellet smokers are most reliable, and exactly what type of BBQ end product you can expect to achieve using Pellet smokers.
+Before we move any further, it’s important to cover as much about how Pellet grills work, what brands of Pellet smokers are most reliable, and exactly what type of BBQ end product you can expect to achieve using Pellet smokers.

 Note: throughout this post, you’ll see the terms Pellet Smokers and Pellet Grills used interchangeably.

-In any case, I trust you’ll find this one of the better Pellet Grill Reviews on the web and will be of great use to you.
+In any case, I trust you’ll find this one of the better resources on the web and will be of great use to you.

 From everything I’ve been able to find online, Traeger Pellet Grills were the very first pellet smokers to be offered on the market.